 1B.
-Lysate Preparation from Animal Tissues
+Lysate Preparation from Animal Tissues (Soft, Non-Fibrous)

 - RNA in animal tissues is not protected after harvesting until it is disrupted and homogenized.
 Thus it is important that the procedure is carried out as quickly as possible, particularly the Cell Lysate Preparation step. - Fresh or frozen tissues may be used for the procedure.
 Tissues should be flash-frozen in liquid nitrogen and transferred immediately to a -70°C freezer for long-term storage.
 Tissues may be stored at -70°C for several months.
-Do not allow frozen tissues to thaw prior to grinding with the mortar and pestle in order to ensure that the integrity of the RNA is not compromised. - The maximum recommended input of tissue varies depending on the type of tissue being used.
-Please refer to Table 1 below as a guideline for maximum tissue input amounts.
+Do not allow frozen tissues to thaw prior to grinding with the mortar and pestle in order to ensure that the integrity of the RNA is not compromised. - The maximum recommended input of tissue for optimal separation of RNA and DNA is 25 mg.
+Note that up to 40 mg input may be used, however inputs larger than the recommended 25 mg may result in cross-contamination of DNA in the RNA fraction.
 If your tissue of interest is not included in the table below we recommend starting with an input of no more than 10 mg.

 Table 1.
-Recommended Maximum Input .
-Amounts of Different Tissues
+Recommended Maximum Input Amounts of Different Tissues

 Tissue Maximum Input Amount

 Brain 25 mg

-Heart 5 mg

 Kidney 25 mg

 Liver 25 mg

 Lung 25 mg

 Spleen 25 mg

+Heart or Muscle Please use Section 1C